By

 had an abortion or are considering an abortion.

 This means it’s against the law for applicable employers to fire, demote, reject a promotion or refuse to hire a woman for any of the above reasons.
 Yet it still happens.
-Between 2010 and 2015, 31,000 pregnancy discrimination charges were filed with the EEOC, and the number of charges continues to remain relatively unchanged year-to-year.

-Related: How to Terminate a Remote Employee >>
+RELATED: How to Terminate a Remote Employee >>

-Related: Terminating an Employee Without Warning >>
+RELATED: Terminating an Employee Without Warning >>

 The information and materials on this site are provided for informational purposes only.
 They do not necessarily represent the position or opinions of Axcet HR Solutions or its employees, and they do not constitute legal advice.
 You should consult with a qualified lawyer of your choice who is familiar with all of the facts of your situation before making a decision about any legal matter.